 - Bonus: Hiker Trailer offers so many custom options you can truly build the camper for your budget.

-At roughly 2,600 pounds, the Airstream Basecamp barely qualifies as a “light” travel trailer.
-No matter, because it’s still easily towable by most midsize SUVs.
-It’s designed to live up to its namesake: as a “basecamp” for your wide-open-space adventures.
-It boasts all the features today’s outdoorsmen expect in a modern camping experience, including a workable kitchen, a bathroom with a shower and toilet, and a sizable cargo area for hauling your essential gear.
-The sleek, taut aluminum exterior is beautiful and unmistakably Airstream.
-Unfortunately, with the name-brand cache comes a sky-high price tag (plus any additional options).
-Here’s our full review.
+With an all-in price tag of nearly $40,000, Airstream’s gear-hauling Basecamp is pricey.
+At roughly 2,600 pounds, it’s towable by most midsize SUVs, but hardly qualifies as “ultra-light.”
+Still, there’s nothing else quite like it.
+It’s designed to live up to its namesake as a “basecamp” for your wide-open-space adventures.
+It boasts all the essentials today’s outdoorsmen expect in a modern camping experience, including a bare-bones sleep space, a workable kitchenette, a bathroom with a shower and toilet, and a sizable cargo area for hauling your outdoor toys.
+Plus, the taut aluminum exterior is sleek, handsome, and unmistakably Airstream.

 - Bonus: Clever, off-road-centric design features — including an aggressive departure angle and large tires and wheels — allow you to get far, far off the beaten path.

 The teardrop travel trailer market has exploded in recent years, thanks to their being towable by just about any vehicle (in some cases even a motorcycle).
 The Timberleaf is minimal and functional with just the right amount of charm.
 The company’s woodworking skills are evident in the beautiful craftsmanship throughout.
 Inside, the cabin features a massive skylight, making for perfect stargazing, and ample shelving guarantees plenty of space for your camping essentials.
 Round back, the hatch reveals a beautifully designed birch galley with a cooktop and pull-out drawer.